jdzianok/my_to_do-s/README.md

 # my to do’s

-Simple to do app with oldschool design.
+A simple to-do app with a retro vibe.
 Very handy for making quick notes.

 App was created with `create-react-app`